pypy/pypy.org/posts/2022/07/toy-optimizer.rst

 In this blog post I want to show the complete code (in Python3) of how a very simple optimizer for sequences of operations can work.
 These algorithms could be part of a (really simple) compiler, or a JIT.
+The architecture of the code in this blog post is very similar to that of the trace optimizer of the PyPy JIT:
+After a trace is produced, is is optimized before being sent to the machine code backend that produces binary instructions for the CPU architecture that PyPy is running on.

-The first thing we need to do is define how our operations are stored.
+To get started, the first thing we need to do is define how our operations are stored.
 The format that a compiler uses to store the program while it is being optimized is usually called its `intermediate representation`_ (IR).
 Many production compilers use IRs that are in the `Static Single-Assignment Form`_ (SSA), and